 For more information on how to use the Outlook client, visit the chapter on the Outlook client.

-Microsoft Dynamics CRM has numerous options for access via phone or tablets.
-In addition to accessing Microsoft Dynamics CRM via the web browser on a mobile device, users can have a simplified view of the data using Mobile Express.
-There are also apps specific to the iPad or Windows 8 devices.
-Organizations with unique mobile needs may find developing a custom application will be the best solution for mobile use.
+Microsoft Dynamics 365 has numerous options for access via phone or tablets.
+In addition to accessing Dynamics 365 via the web browser on a mobile device, users can have a simplified view of the data using the Dynamics 365 App for phones or tablets that can be used on Windows, Apple or Android devices.
+If you’re not upgraded to Dynamics 365 yet, you may need to use the earlier version known as CRM for phones express.
+Organizations with unique mobile needs may still find developing a custom application to be the best solution for mobile use.